mham7/Meteorite-Clustering/README.md

+#Analyzing Past Meteorite Landings to Identify High-Probability Impact Zones

-# This project analyzes historical data from the NASA dataset on meteorite landings to identify high-probability zones for future meteorite impacts.
+ This project analyzes historical data from the NASA dataset on meteorite landings to identify high-probability zones for future meteorite impacts.
 It utilizes two clustering techniques: K-Means and density-based clustering.

 The dataset is preprocessed to extract latitude and longitude coordinates for each meteorite landing.
 K-Means clustering is then applied to divide the data into clusters, optimizing the number of clusters using established methodologies.